Investors hover as e-tailers boost demand for Indian warehouses

 Goods frequently get soiled, or spoil.

 By contrast, e-tailers need to move goods around swiftly with minimal damage.
-They demand fire sprinkler systems, climate control, levelled loading bays and paved roads to warehouses.
+They demand fire sprinkler systems, climate control, leveled loading bays and paved roads to warehouses.

 Simply adding this in can lift rents by up to 20 percent, according to real estate firm JLL.